-- 3.3 Encourage employees and students to cover coughs and sneezes with a tissue, if possible, or to cough into the inner elbow; used tissues should be thrown in the trash and hands washed immediately with soap and water or, if not readily available, hand sanitizer may be used for older students. - 4.
-Cloth Face Coverings Each principal should make reasonable efforts to educate employees, families, and students about the importance of the use of cloth face coverings (i.e., masks) by using educative materials in accordance with or produced by the CDC or local health officials.
-To date, the CDC holds, "Face coverings should be worn by staff and students (particularly older students) as feasible and are most essential in times when physical distancing is difficult;" and, "individuals should be frequently reminded not to touch the face covering and to wash their hands frequently.
-Information should be provided to staff, students, and students' families on proper use, removal, and washing of cloth face coverings."
-Moreover, the CDC states that "cloth face coverings are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms."

-The Diocese, in consultation with local health officials, sets forth the following:

-- 4.1 While reserving all rights and privileges afforded to the Diocese as a religious entity, those diocesan elementary schools within the city of Tulsa should comply with the "Face Covering and Social Distancing During COVID-19 Pandemic Civil Emergency" ordinance executed on July 16, 2020.
-In sum, according to the ordinance, at all times all adult persons (e.g., employees, volunteers, parents, etc.) are mandated to wear a face covering when present in a diocesan elementary school except for when employees (or volunteers) are in "offices and workplaces that are not" being used to serve students or the public and social distancing may be maintained.
-The mandate does not apply to minors-persons under eighteen (18) years of age.
-It does apply to outdoor activities where social distancing cannot be maintained except for "the playing surface of any athletic facility during organized activities and practices."
-Principals may contact the Superintendent or the Chancellor for further clarification regarding the ordinance.
-Any subsequent revisions or additions to the ordinance will be reviewed by the Office of Superintendent and these policies revised accordingly. - 4.2 Unless otherwise dictated by civil law or the local ordinary, masks, whether cloth or other suitable material, are highly recommended for all employees at all times when social distancing is not feasible, e.g., a teacher presenting to a class in which there is a proper social distance between the teacher and the first row of students would not have to wear a mask but if the teacher went to assist a particular student, a mask should be worn.
-Principals reserve the right to ask certain employees, pursuant to their job duties and/or in consideration of the health of persons served or otherwise involved, to wear a mask at specific or at all times.
-While local health officials confirm that masks are a better defense against exposure than face shields, teachers may, especially those serving students in lower grades, opt to use a face shield; so, students can see their different facial expressions, which are particularly important when instructing younger students. - 4.3 Masks, whether cloth or other suitable material, are highly recommended for all students who may feasibly and safely wear a mask during the school day when social distancing is not possible or feasible. - 4.4 Masks should not be worn by (i) students younger than two (2) years old (ii) any student who has trouble breathing (iii) any employee who has a written medical exemption and (iv) anyone who is incapacitated or otherwise unable to remove mask without assistance. - 4.5 This Section 4 may be modified by the Superintendent, in consultation with the principal and the pastor, to meet the particular needs or challenges at a location, which includes, but is not limited to, mandating masks for employees at all times when social distancing is not feasible. - 5.
-Adequate Supplies-In general, principals should make reasonable efforts to support healthy hygiene behaviors by providing adequate supplies, including soap, hand sanitizer with at least sixty (60) percent alcohol (for employees and older students who can safely use hand sanitizer), paper towels, tissues, disinfectant wipes, cloth face coverings (as feasible) and no-touch/foot-pedal trash cans.

-- 6. Signs & Messaging-Principals should make reasonable efforts to communicate the guidelines and policies contained herein to employees, families, and students.
+- 3. Hand Hygiene and Respiratory Etiquette-Each principal is encouraged to make reasonable efforts to educate employees, families, and students about the importance of good hand hygiene and respiratory etiquette by either using materials in accordance with or produced by the CDC or local health officials. - 3.1 Teach and reinforce handwashing with soap and water for at least twenty (20) seconds and increase monitoring to increase adherence amongst employees and students. - 3.2 Make reasonable efforts to provide soap at all handwashing locations for employees and students and to provide hand sanitizer that contains at least 60% alcohol for employees and older students who may safely use said product. - 3.3 Encourage employees and students to cover coughs and sneezes with a tissue, if possible, or to cough into the inner elbow; used tissues should be thrown in the trash and hands washed immediately with soap and water or, if not readily available, hand sanitizer may be used for older students. - 4.
+Face Coverings-The use of face coverings, i.e., masks, is strongly recommended, but not mandatory, for employees, students, visitors, or any other persons on campus.
+Mask are not prohibited and all persons on school grounds may wear a mask if they desire to do so.
+Principals may make reasonable efforts to have masks available for those who come onto school grounds.
+Parents may request their student(s) wear masks and the principals will make reasonable efforts to accommodate that request.
+The appropriateness of a mask is determined by the principal in consultation with CDC and local health department guidelines.
+Principals are permitted to post signage to the effect that masks are highly recommended. - 4.1 Masks should not be worn by (i) students younger than two (2) years old (ii) any student who has trouble breathing (iii) any employee who has a written medical exemption and (iv) anyone who is incapacitated or otherwise unable to remove mask without assistance. - 4.2 This Section 4 may be modified by the Superintendent, in consultation with the principal and the pastor, to meet the particular needs or challenges at a location, which includes, but is not limited to, mandating masks for all persons at a location (save for those in Section 4.1).
+These needs could include multiple exposures of COVID-19 or the issuance of a municipal mask mandate or similar legal promulgations. - 5.
+Adequate Supplies-In general, principals should make reasonable efforts to support healthy hygiene behaviors by providing adequate supplies, including soap, hand sanitizer with at least sixty (60) percent alcohol (for employees and older students who can safely use hand sanitizer), paper towels, tissues, disinfectant wipes, cloth face coverings (as feasible) and no-touch/foot-pedal trash cans. - 6.
+Signs & Messaging-Principals may make reasonable efforts to communicate the guidelines and policies contained herein to employees, families, and students.
 Free signage, templates, etc., are available on the CDC website. - 6.1 "To post signs in highly visible locations (e.g., school entrances, restrooms) that promote everyday protective measures and describe how to stop the spread of germs (such as by properly washing hands and properly wearing a cloth face covering)." - 6.2 "Broadcast regular announcements on reducing the spread of COVID-19 on PA systems." - 6.3 "Include messages (for example, videos) about behaviors that prevent the spread of COVID-19 when communicating with staff and families (such as on school websites, in emails, and on school social media accounts).